How Distracted Driving Can Be Just as Dangerous as Drunk Driving

 Distracted Driving Takes Many Forms

 Despite the dangers of distracted driving, the problem continues to be widespread.
-State laws prohibiting the use of a handheld electronic communications device while driving have not stopped people from continuing to text, answer calls, take pictures/videos, and post to social media while operating their vehicles.
-And, while cell phone use while driving is one of the most common examples of distracted driving, it’s not the only one.
+State laws prohibiting the use of a handheld electronic communications device while driving have not stopped people from continuing to text, answer calls, take pictures and videos, and post to social media while operating their vehicles.

 - Manual Distractions: A motorist is manually distracted whenever they remove their hands from the steering wheel, including when they use their hands to eat, text, etc.